joshdavidson/firework8s/README.md

-# openhomelab
+# OpenHomeLab
-OpenHomeLab is a collection of kubernetes objects (yaml files) for use in setting a home lab
+OpenHomeLab is a collection of kubernetes objects (yaml files) for deploying workloads in a home lab with k8s.
 ## Deploy
 Execute kubectl apply -f against the directory you wish to deploy.
 For example:
 ```shell script